rajdhal/trOCR/README.md

-# University of Windsor 4990/4960 Sign-In Sheet Name Recognizer (UW-TROCR)
+# University of Windsor 4990/4960 Sign-In Sheet Name Recognizer

-Welcome to the University of Windsor Text Recognition project!
+Welcome to the University of Windsor's SmartCampus Text Recognition project!
 This open-source repository is dedicated to helping the University of Windsor community streamline the process of recognizing text from forms using a customized version of Microsoft's trOCR technology.
 With Gradio, a user-friendly web interface, this project enables easy interaction with the underlying machine learning model for text recognition.

 ## Features